 We continue the lack of clarity on religion.
 In past episodes, Biblical stories have been treated as ranging from fairy tales to literal truths, with this episode seeming to come down on the side of literal truth.

 We’re also told, for the first time, that despite what we’ve seen in the series, humans represent only “a tiny minority” of local intelligent life.

 Much like the intermixing of Imperial and metric units that we’ve seen before, Scott also has a unique way of expressing large numbers that’s inconsistent with just about any other scheme.

 Next week, an actor confuses Captain Ahab for Captain Queeg while fighting the scariest roll of aluminum foil around in…The Doomsday Machine.

-Credits: The header image is Dragon Statue Vietnam by Lemon Loco Gifts, available under a Creative Commons Attribution 2.0 Generic License.
+Credits: The header image is based on Sculpture of a lion, Bà Tấm Pagoda, Hanoi (1115), Vietnam National Museum of Fine Arts, Hanoi, Vietnam - 20131030 by the SMU Constitutional and Administrative Law Wikipedia Project, made available under the terms of the Creative Commons Attribution Share-Alike 3.0 Unported License.
 The Fall of Man, Adam and Eve is the 1629 painting by Peter Paul Reubens, old enough to long be in the public domain.

 By commenting, you agree to follow the blog's Code of Conduct and that your comment is released under the same license as the rest of the blog.
 Or do you not like comments sections?
 Continue the conversation in the #entropy-arbitrage chatroom on Matrix…Tags: scifi startrek closereading